 At Lewis Street we tailor our provision of sports, games and outdoor activities to ensure that our children leave us in Year 6 with functional skills to aid them in their high school life and beyond.
 We place a large focus on the importance of fitness and a healthy lifestyle which we hope will stay with our children for the rest of their lives.
 We make use of coaches from elite local sports organisations, as well as our own sports coordinator, to teach PE to all our classes.

 Our school values: Respect, Challenge, Excellence and Self-Belief run through our PE curriculum from nursery all the way through to Year 6 by ensuring that our children learn the importance of fair-play, respect for everyone involved and a healthy attitude to competition.

 In Early Years, in addition to continuous outdoor provision, each class has a weekly structured PE lesson which aims to aid the children's physical development whilst introducing different types of games and activities.

-Children in KS1 spend a lot of time working on basic core skills.
+Children in KS1 spend time working on basic core skills.
 It is important they can do all of this at an early age, so they can then transfer these skills into a variety of sports in later years.
 We work very hard doing Physical Literacy, this involves various games/activities in which the children use core skills, spatial awareness, catching, throwing, striking, partner/group work, balancing, hand-eye co-ordination, and movement through Dance and Gymnastics.